beartype/beartype/README.rst

 Whereas beartype validators are verbose, expressive, and general-purpose, the following hints are terse, inexpressive, and domain-specific.
-Since beartype internally converts these hints to corresponding validators, `similar caveats apply <Validator Caveats_>`__.
+Since beartype internally converts these hints to their equivalent validators, `similar caveats apply <Validator Caveats_>`__.
 Notably, these hints require:

 * Either **Python ≥ 3.9** *or* `typing_extensions ≥ 3.9.0.0
   <typing_extensions_>`__.